Taylor Townsend fails to convert 8 match points, falls to Barbora Krejcikova at the US Open

 “I’m looking forward to seeing you again in my next match — I think against another American.”

-In her first 31st Grand Slam appearance, Townsend has never been closer to reaching the last eight.
+In her first 31st Grand Slam appearance, Townsend had never been closer to reaching the last eight.
 She lost to eventual champion Bianca Andreescu in 2019 in her only other fourth-round appearance.

 Townsend remains in the women’s doubles tournament as the No. 1-seeded team with Katerina Siniakova — who won a career Grand Slam in doubles with Krejcikova during their partnership.

-Krejcikova won the 2021 French Open and 2024 Wimbledon titles, and has worked hard to reach her second quarterfinal in New York.
+Krejcikova won the 2021 French Open and 2024 Wimbledon titles, but missed nearly five months to begin this season with a back injury and has worked hard to reach her second quarterfinal in New York.
 She rallied late to knock off 10th-seeded American Emma Navarro in 2 1/2 hours in the third round, then went 3 hours, 4 minutes Sunday — 98 minutes alone for the second set.

 Townsend was first in position to win that when had a break point on Krejcikova's serve at 5-4 in the third, 1 1/2 hours into the match.
 Krejcikova won that game and the next one to go up 6-5 before Townsend broke to force the marathon tiebreaker.